 Charles-Bonnet syndrome occurs in patients with loss of vision (usually due to ocular pathology) who experience visual hallucinations.

-Although numerous causes are seen (any cause of gradual ocular visual failure can theoretically produce Charles Bonnet syndrome, as can other locations for visual loss e.g. optic chiasm, radiation and occipital lobes) the most common cause is macular degeneration 1; representing how prevalent this condition is.
-Not surprisingly, therefore, elderly patients are most commonly affected 1.
+Although numerous causes are seen (any cause of gradual ocular visual failure can theoretically produce Charles Bonnet syndrome, as can other locations for visual loss, e.g. optic chiasm, optic radiation, and occipital lobes), the most common is macular degeneration 1; representing how prevalent this condition is.
+Therefore, not surprisingly, elderly patients are most commonly affected 1.